-Typical Calendar of Events for Annual EvaluationsThe events listed below are intended as guidelines only; dates are approximate and may be altered as conditions warrant.
+Typical Calendar of Events for Annual Evaluations

+The events listed below are intended as guidelines only; dates are approximate and may be altered as conditions warrant.
 Specific policies and procedures are found in the full Faculty Evaluation Plan.

-DATE EVENT OR DOCUMENT August 14 - April 14 Area Weight Discussion: A faculty member can discuss at any time before submitting the Self-Evaluation Report the area weights to be assigned to specific areas of evaluation.
+DATE EVENT OR DOCUMENT

+August 14 - April 14 Area Weight Discussion: A faculty member can discuss at any time before submitting the Self-Evaluation Report the area weights to be assigned to specific areas of evaluation.

 December Fall Student Evaluation: All faculty scheduled for student evaluations in the fall semester should conduct these evaluation the last week of class.
 Department chairs compile Student Evaluation Reports.

+April 1-14

-April 1-14 Spring Student Evaluation: Faculty scheduled for student evaluations in the spring semester should conduct these evaluations during April 1 to April 14.
+Spring Student Evaluation: Faculty scheduled for student evaluations in the spring semester should conduct these evaluations during April 1 to April 14.
 See section above on "Student Evaluation of Instruction" for discussion of the schedule of student evaluations.
 The Department Chair is responsible for compiling a summary of student evaluations.

-April 14 Submission of Self-Evaluation Report: A faculty member should submit his or her Self-Evaluation Report to the Department Chair by April 14.
-April 14 - May 1 Annual Chair's Evaluation Report and Faculty Conference: The Department Chair will prepare an annual Chair's Evaluation Report for each member of the department, and discuss this report and the Annual Merit Salary Increase Recommendation with the faculty member being evaluated.
-Report transmittal + 3 days Signing and Returning Chair's Evaluation Report: The faculty member has three (3) working days after receipt of chair's evaluation to review the evaluation materials, and to sign and return one copy to the Department Chair.
-Report signing + 10 days Optional Rebuttal of Chair's Evaluation: The faculty member may submit a rebuttal of the Chair's annual evaluation to the Dean of his or her school or college (Provost and Vice Chancellor for Academic Affairs if the Dean is also the Department Chair) within 10 days after signing the report when there are areas of disagreement.
-May 1 Submission of Chair's Annual Reports: The Department Chair should submit to the Dean of the respective school or college the annual Chair's Evaluation Report, attaching the faculty member's Self-Evaluation Report, any supporting documentation, Student Evaluation Report, and Annual Merit Salary Increase Recommendation.
-May 1-15 Annual Dean's Evaluation Report: The Dean will prepare an annual Dean's Evaluation Report for each member in his or her school or college, and complete the Annual Merit Salary Increase Recommendation for the faculty member being evaluated.
+April 14

+Submission of Self-Evaluation Report: A faculty member should submit his or her Self-Evaluation Report to the Department Chair by April 14.

+April 14 - May 1

+Annual Chair's Evaluation Report and Faculty Conference: The Department Chair will prepare an annual Chair's Evaluation Report for each member of the department, and discuss this report and the Annual Merit Salary Increase Recommendation with the faculty member being evaluated.